 All-trans retinoic acid (ATRA) syndrome (more recently known as differentiation syndrome (DS)8) is a condition that can occur with patients with acute promyelocytic leukaemia who are on therapeutic all-trans-retinoic acid (ATRA).

-Alpha-1-antitrypsin (AAT) deficiency is a hereditary metabolic disorder.
-It is the most common genetic cause of emphysema and metabolic liver disease in children and results in the unopposed action of neutrophil elastase and subsequent severe basal emphysema and respiratory symptoms.
+Alpha-1-antitrypsin (AAT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
+It results in the unopposed action of neutrophil elastase and subsequent severe basal pan lobular emphysema and respiratory symptoms....

 Alveolar sarcoidosis is an atypical pulmonary manifestation of sarcoidosis.

 This appearance may be present in around 4% 1 of those with pulmonary sarcoidosis on plain film and up to 15% 2 of those on CT.

 This appearance is thought to result from aggregation of large n...